Surgeon General of the United States: History

-The U.S. Army, Navy, and Air Force also have officers overseeing medical matters in their respective services who hold the title Surgeon General, of their respective services, while the surgeon general of the United States is surgeon general of the entire country as a whole.
+The U.S. Army, Navy, and Air Force also have officers overseeing medical matters in their respective services who hold the title Surgeon General, of their respective services, while the surgeon general of the United States is surgeon general of the entire nation.

 The insignia of the surgeon general, and the USPHS, use the caduceus as opposed to the Rod of Asclepius.

 Service rank

 The surgeon general is a commissioned officer in the U.S. Public Health Service Commissioned Corps, one of the eight uniformed services of the United States, and by law holds the rank of vice admiral.
 Officers of the Public Health Service Commissioned Corps are classified as non-combatants, but can be subjected to the Uniform Code of Military Justice (UCMJ) and the Geneva Conventions when designated by the commander-in-chief as a military force or if they are detailed or assigned to work with the armed forces.
 Officers of the commissioned corps, including the surgeon general, wear uniforms that are modeled after uniforms of the United States Navy and the United States Coast Guard, except that the commissioning devices, buttons, and insignia are unique.
 Officers in the U.S. Public Health Service wear unique devices that are similar to U.S. Navy staff corps officers (e.g., Navy Medical Service Corps, Supply Corps, etc.).

 The only surgeon general to actually hold the rank of a four-star admiral was David Satcher (born 1941, served 1998–2002).
 This was because he served simultaneously in the positions of surgeon general (three-star) and assistant secretary for health (which is a four-star office).
-John Maynard Woodworth (1837–1879, served 1871–1879), the first holder of the office as "Supervising Surgeon."
+John Maynard Woodworth (1837–1879, served 1871–1879), was the first holder of the office as "supervising surgeon."